Employment Status: Full-time, probationary "exempt" position (with the possibility of converting to permanent).

 Assures that the RD website, the project management system and Cayuse SP and 424 systems have complete and up-do-date information about PIs, proposal submission and routing, and follows up on assuring that the necessary routing steps have been completed.

 Works closely with the staff in pre-award, post-award and research compliance offices to assure consistency and correct workflow of the research compliance documents and processes which originate in the pre- or post award offices.

 Serves as a pre- and post-award liaison to the office of research compliance.

 Bachelor's degree and/or the equivalent training and administrative work experience involving study, analysis, and/or evaluation leading to the development or improvement of administrative policies, procedures, practices, or programs, PLUS two years of related experience.

 Knowledge, Abilities, and Skills:

-The skill in research, development, and evaluation of policies and programs and interpretation of data to develop sound conclusions and make appropriate recommendations.
+Interpret, and apply a wide variety of policies and procedures to develop conclusions and make recommendations.